VCA - Digital Practice Management

 How Does a Veterinary Hospital Operate?

-Observing and interviewing hospital staff on location to understand their duties and pain points across several different sized veterinarian hospitals.
+Observing and interviewing hospital staff on location to understand their duties and pain points across several different sized veterinarian hospital brands.

 Deep Dive on the research methodology